 We start with a selection of journals from which we will pull any papers that include data from or discussion about one of our missions.
 Our software scans the full text of all articles from these journals that have recently been added to ADS.
 If the article contains any of these keywords, our software flags the article for human review:

 Once an article has been flagged, we download a PDF copy and use a full-text search to find any mention of our missions and any relevant data that have been used or referenced.
 Although the ADS system provides a convenient interface for keyword searches, the full-text search on the downloaded papers ensures that publications are correctly identified even if the ADS full text preview does not contain all of the sufficient information (see Grothkopf & Treumann 2003).

 Every paper that includes a legitimate reference to the HST, JWST, or WFIRST missions and/or relevant datasets is then categorized based on the substance of the paper.
 A paper can fall into any of these categorizations (mutually exclusive):

-A fraction of papers only use HST images as a visual reference in the form of an overlay image.
-If the details of the HST image are not discussed and it does not contribute to the scientific results of the paper, we will not count this paper as a Mention, not Science.
+Some papers only use images from a mission as a visual reference in the form of an overlay image.
+If the details of the image are not discussed and it does not contribute to the scientific results of the paper, we will include this paper as a Mention, not Science.

 Please email firstname.lastname@example.org with any questions or comments about our publications database.